NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ```redis
 get key
 ```
-If the key defined then it will return the value in this case like this `"value"`
+If the key is defined then it will return the value, for example: `"value"`
 other vice if the key undefined then it will return `(nil)`

 ###### If you want to set a string if the key is not already in use then use